swd-stuttgart/dict.die-amis.de/README.md

 ![alt text](https://raw.githubusercontent.com/swd-stuttgart/dict.die-amis.de/master/die_amis_project_header.jpg)

+# About
+[Die Amis](http://www.die-amis-de) is an e-learning application which helps native German speakers to discover American Culture and helps them to learn American English which is being developed by SWD in Stuttgart, Germany.
+This repository (dict.die-amis.de) represent one of the features of this application.

 # dict.die-amis.de

 An online dictionary app for English-German and German-English translations - Python, Django, Django REST Framework, AngularJS, html and css.